 About our name: “cleave” is a Janus word, also known as an “auto-antonym”, meaning both itself and its opposite.
 To “cleave” is both to stick tight and to fall away.
 A cleaver is the most broad-edged and brutally efficient kitchen knife, designed to be swung like a hammer for the most effective channel of force.
 “Cleave” also means to come together with strong attachment.

-Our editors have deep ties to the Philadelphia community.
+Our editors live all over the US and abroad.
+Many of us have deep ties to the Philadelphia community.
 We are an international magazine, but maintain a commitment to publish about 15% Philadelphia-based writers in each issue.

 “…There’s lots to love here, and the editors make it easy by not only selecting great work but also by presenting it in a desirable manner with accompanying images with each piece, artists’ statements with the visual work, contributor bios, and easy navigation.
 I look forward to following Cleaver along with the many issues I’m sure are to come.”—Kirsten McIlvenna, NEW PAGES.